Are you considering living off-campus while attending Malone?

 We have a special Commuter Association to provide services and support to meet the needs of commuting students.
 While you won't have a room on campus in one of Malone's residence halls, you will still have a place in Malone's vibrant campus community!

 The U.S. News & World Report offers five suggestions for commuting students to get involved on campus - here they are adapted for Malone University:

-1. Get involved on campus.
 Find an activity, club, or organization that meets your interests and helps you meet new people to find your niche in the community.
 If you're looking to grow deeper spiritually, here are some resources.
-The Honors Program is its own learning community - and transfer students who participated in an honors program at their previous college are automatically admitted if their gpa is at least a 3.5.
+The Honors Program is its own learning community - and transfer students who participated in an honors program at their previous college are automatically admitted if their GPA is at least a 3.5.
 With the exception of residence hall committees, all activities that are open to resident students are also open to commuters.
 Find your fit!

 If you're struggling with a class, don't hesitate to get free peer tutoring!